 You Want To Test a Larger Number of Actors...

-If you need to test a lot of actors quickly, there is a very useful way to figure out which performers have the skills you require.
+If you want to test a lot of actors quickly, there is a very useful way to figure out which performers have the skills you require.

 Cold readings are the method of choice.
 Especially if you want to reach a decision quickly.
 In a cold reading, you invite candidates for an audition without giving them material in advance that they can prepare.
 Instead, they get the scenes on-site, and you ask them to read them - possibly together with another actor - 'cold'.

 Advantage: You can get an impression if the role fits the candidate and how flexible, adaptable and creative the actor is.
 If the actor is interesting, you can make a few adjustments to get a sense of their versatility.
-And if you realize that they might be better suited for another role, you can spontaneously audition them for that role.
+And if you realize that they might be better suited for another role, you can spontaneously audition them for that role there and then.

 Disadvantage: Not every actor is good at spontaneously inhabiting a text.
 There is a risk that you will miss out on a great talent because the actor cannot handle a cold reading and the very high pressure situation they are in.
 If you notice in a cold reading that an actor is having difficulties, there is almost no chance to help them because they did not have a chance to learn the text and show you what they are capable of with a little preparation.